TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 "Never think that lack of variability is stability.
 Don't confuse lack of volatility with stability, ever." - Nassim Taleb

+People love games because it gives them a sense of agency; something that most people lack in real life, perhaps including myself.

 <!-- “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.
 It is more important than the past, the education, the money, than circumstances, than failure, than successes, than what other people think or say or do.